 Preventa XPS MC Catalog Safety Controller (pdf 2015 Catalog)

-B10d is the number of cycles until 10% of the components being tested fail in a dangerous way.
-Using failure rate data from the component’s datasheet, it is possible to estimate B10d from either B10 or T (the application dependent lifetime of the component).
+B10d is the number of cycles until 10% of the tested components fail dangerously.
+Using failure rate data from the component’s datasheet, it is possible to estimate B10d from either B10 or T10d (the application-dependent lifetime of the component).
 Check out Annex C of the standard if you want to see how this can be done.

 But what do you do if the manufacturer of your favourite contactor doesn’t provide ANY failure data?
-Some major manufacturers still don’t provide any failure rate data at all, some provide expected lifetimes under specific operating conditions.
-Some provide only EN 954 – 1:95 data.
-In the last case, I think this is one of the reasons for the EC Machinery Working Group’s decision late last year to extend the transition period to ISO 13849 – 1:07.
+Some major manufacturers don’t provide failure rate data; some provide expected lifetimes under specific operating conditions.
+Some provide only EN 954-1:95 data.
+In the last case, I think this is one of the reasons for the EC Machinery Working Group’s decision late last year to extend the transition period to ISO 13849-1:07.
 Need to know more about that decision?

-Unless you work for a large organization, instituting a life testing program is not likely to be an option, since you either need a protracted period of time with a few components in test, or thousands of samples for a short time.
+Unless you work for a large organization, instituting a life testing program is not likely to be an option since you either need a protracted period with a few components in the test or thousands of samples for a short time.

-The standard provides the option to use 10 years as a default where no other data is available.
-10 years sounds like a long time at first blush, particularly if the planned lifetime of the system involved is 20 years.
-Typical MTTFd values for high-reliability components are in the hundreds of years, so by comparison, 10 years is almost nothing.
-Tables are also provided for some kinds of components, but the tables are necessarily limited in size, so not every component will be listed.
+The standard allows the use of ten years as a default where no other data is available.
+Ten years sounds like a long time at first blush, particularly if the planned lifetime of the system involved is 20 years.
+Typical MTTFd values for high-reliability components are in the hundreds of years, so by comparison, ten years is almost nothing.
+Tables are also provided for some components, but the tables are necessarily limited in size, so not every component will be listed.

-Your only option is to use the data in the standard, or pick up some of the other publications that include component failure data, like MIL-HDBK-217, IEC/TR 62380 (based on UTE 80810 & RDF 2000), NPRD 95 or IEC 61709 (based on Siemens SN 29500 documents).
-Some of these documents may be difficult or impossible to obtain.
+Your only option is to use the data in the standard or pick up some of the other publications that include component failure data, like MIL-HDBK-217 (note: MIL-HDBK-217 is no longer used except in historical contexts.
+The methods used to determine the component failure rates are incorrect .
+Newer publications do a much better job .), IEC/TR 62380 (based on UTE 80810 & RDF 2000), NPRD 95 or IEC 61709 (based on Siemens SN 29500 documents).

 The result of this lack of objective data from the component manufacturers is: